 I have not promised to offer to the public a great person; I have promised to depict myself as I am; and, to understand me in my advanced age, it is necessary to have known me well during my youth.
 Since in general objects make less of an impression than their memories, the first traits that were engraved in my head have remained there, and those that have been imprinted there afterwords have more combined with them than effaced them.
 There is a certain sequence of emotions and ideas that modify those that follow them, that one needs to know to assess them.
 I am working throughout to elucidate the first causes in order to show the logic of their effects.
 I would like to be able in a way to make my should transparent to the reader, and to that end I look to show it to him from all points of view, to to clarify it for all times, to proceed so that there is no movement he does not perceive, so that he can judge by himself what principle led to them.

-I will break for a bit after reading the first six books of the twelve in the volume.
-Rousseau wrote the second six at a later date, considering them as separate though related.
+Rousseau wrote the second six books at a later date, considering them as separate though related.
 (The earlier writers were not immune to the temptation that leads our contemporaries to author pieces such as "The return of x" or "Y comes back" or "Son of z.")